Scroll down for the best Panasonic GX85 / GX80 deals

-The Panasonic GX85, also known as the GX80 in some markets and even the GX7 Mark II in Japan, shares a sensor and most of its name with Panasonic’s G85 (or G80) – though that’s more or less where the similarities end.
+The Panasonic GX85, also known as the GX80 in Europe and even the GX7 Mark II in Japan, shares a sensor and most of its name with the Panasonic G85 (or G80) – though that’s more or less where the similarities end.

 Here, it’s a case of old school meets high tech, thanks to the marriage of a retro-styled chassis with a sensor that captures 16MP stills and 4K video, with the further option to extract 8MP stills from 4K video footage.